-- 3.4.1.
-The CG Com shall have the following duties and responsibilities: - 3.4.1.1.
-Oversees the implementation of the corporate governance framework and periodically reviews the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; - 3.4.1.2.
-Oversees the periodic performance evaluation of the Board and its Committees as well as Executive Management, Chairman of the Board and individual directors, and conducts an annual self-evaluation of its performance; - 3.4.1.3.
-Ensures that the results of the Board evaluation are shared, discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement; - 3.4.1.4.
-Ensure that the the assessment shall be supported by an external facilitator every three (3) years; - 3.4.1.5.
-Recommends continuing education/training programs for directors, assignment of tasks/projects to Board Committees, succession planning for the Board members and Senior Officers, and remuneration packages for corporate and individual performance; - 3.4.1.6.
-Adopts corporate governance policies and ensures that these are reviewed and updated regularly, and consistently implemented in form and substance; - 3.4.1.7.
-Proposes and plans relevant trainings for the members of the Board; - 3.4.1.8.
-Determines the nomination and election process for the Corporation's directors, has the special duty of defining the general profile of Board members that the Corporation
+- 3.3.1.1.
+Oversees the implementation of the corporate governance framework and periodically reviews the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; - 3.3.1.2.
+Oversees the periodic performance evaluation of the Board and its Committees as well as Executive Management, Chairman of the Board and individual directors, and conducts an annual self-evaluation of its performance; - 3.3.1.3.
+Ensures that the results of the Board evaluation are shared, discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement; - 3.3.1.4.
+Ensure that the assessment shall be supported by an external facilitator every three (3) years; - 3.3.1.5.
+Recommends continuing education/training programs for directors, assignment of tasks/projects to Board Committees, succession planning for the Board members and Senior Officers, and remuneration packages for corporate and individual performance; - 3.3.1.6.
+Adopts corporate governance policies and ensures that these are reviewed and updated regularly, and consistently implemented in form and substance; - 3.3.1.7.
+Proposes and plans relevant trainings for the members of the Board; - 3.3.1.8.
+Determines the nomination and election process for the Corporation's directors, has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board;